The United Kingdom left the European Union on 31 January 2020

 - Don’t expect any change for goods landing in the EU and transhipped to the UK (or vice-versa)

-- Expect reduced warehouse capacity between now and February 2020
+- Expect reduced warehouse capacity late 2020 and early 2021

 - Check your importer is registered on IPAFFs for pre-clearance (see link below)

-- AVOID transiting goods by truck (RORO/Chunnel) between EU and UK (in either direction) for at least 6 weeks post Brexit.
+- AVOID transiting goods by truck (RORO/Chunnel) between EU and UK (in either direction) for at least 6 weeks once the current transition period expires.
 Operational issues which are anticipated to create congestion and lead to extraordinary delays:

 - No turn-around capacity on roads leading to ferries, for trucks with inadequate paperwork to ‘turn around’